-Etihad is not a member of a global alliance but does have partnerships with other carriers including Air New Zealand, Air Canada, Oman Air and Sri Lankan Airlines, allowing reciprocal earning and redemption of miles.
-Etihad Guest, the airline’s own loyalty program, also has its fans, especially if you live in the United Arab Emirates - the airline is based in Abu Dhabi - or travel through.
+Etihad is not a member of a global alliance but does have partnerships with other carriers, including Air New Zealand, Air Canada, Oman Air and Sri Lankan Airlines, allowing reciprocal earning and redemption of miles.
+Etihad Guest, the airline's loyalty program, also has its fans, especially if you live in the United Arab Emirates - the airline is based in Abu Dhabi - or travel through.

-When starting - or ending - your journey in Abu Dhabi, passengers can take advantage of chauffeur service from their home or hotel to the airport where Business Class travellers have a dedicated check-in area.
+When starting - or ending - your journey in Abu Dhabi, passengers can take advantage of chauffeur service from their home or hotel to the airport, where Business Class travellers have a dedicated check-in area.

-When Etihad Business Class passengers travel from other airports, they are treated to priority check-in, security and lounge facilities with airline partners or one of the few Etihad-branded lounges in select airports including London Heathrow and Washington Dulles.
+When Etihad Business Class passengers travel from other airports, they are treated to priority check-in, security and lounge facilities with airline partners or one of the few Etihad-branded lounges in select airports, including London Heathrow and Washington Dulles.

 A dedicated Etihad Airways Arrivals Lounge is also available at Abu Dhabi International Airport.

 On widebody planes, the airline has two different types of seats.
 One comes with seats that are staggered between slightly facing the aisle or slightly facing the window.
-Opt for the latter as those turned toward the aisle feel more exposed.
+Go for the latter as those turned toward the aisle feel more exposed.

 Both recline into various positions using electronic controls and can go fully flat in bed mode.
 There is also a massage function built into the seat controls.
-Either version of the seat has a large side table that is great for working or storing items while you are eating or sleeping.
+Either version of the seat has a large side table that is great for working or storing items while eating or sleeping.

 Large and sturdy tray tables fold out toward the seat with plentiful space to dine or work.